cookiecutter/cookiecutter-django/README.rst

 Now take a look at your repo.
 Don't forget to carefully look at the generated README.
 Awesome, right?

-For development, see the following for local development:
+For local development, see the following:

 * `Developing locally`_
 * `Developing locally using docker`_